yearn/yearn-devdocs/README.md

 #### Versioned Documentation

 Versioning has changed.
 Because Yearn supports multiple products with their own versions, versioning is now done manually using folder structure to keep things organized.
-There are folders for all versions of the smart contract natspec documentation in:
+There are folders for all versions of the smart contract [NatSpec](https://docs.soliditylang.org/en/latest/natspec-format.html) documentation in:

 ```